Amy Hennig

-Amy Hennig (born August 19, 1964) is an American video game writer and director, formerly for the video game company Naughty Dog.
-She began her work in the industry on the Nintendo Entertainment System, with her design debut on the Super Nintendo Entertainment System game Michael Jordan: Chaos in the Windy City.
-She later went to work for Crystal Dynamics, working primarily on the Legacy of Kain series (which she considers her greatest achievement).
-With Naughty Dog, she worked primarily on the Jak and Daxter and Uncharted series, the latter of which she created.
+Amy Hennig (born August 19, 1964) is an American video game designer, writer, and director.
+She is best known as the creator of the Uncharted series.
+She currently serves as studio creative director for Paramount Games Studio.

 Life

 Hennig graduated from University of California, Berkeley with a bachelor's degree in English literature.
 She went on to the film school at San Francisco State University, when she was hired as an artist for an Atari game called ElectroCop.
 Her work on the game made her realize that the video game industry interested her more than the film industry; she dropped out of film school soon after.
 Hennig has said that her literature degree and film studies have helped her work: "Everything I learned as an undergraduate with English literature and in film school about editing and shots and the language of film has come into play, but in a way I couldn't possibly have planned."